odys-z/shader-demo/README.md

     git clone https://github.com/odys-z/shader-demo.git

 Then open index.html with browser.
-Edge is recommended because you can load local file.
+Edge is recommended because you can load local files.

 # References